 - Heavy and hard to move

-Sole’s E95 Elliptical is a highly rated elliptical designed for home use, but its solid design rivals commercial equipment found in fitness centers.
-Its quiet drive system is one of our favorite features; you get a smooth forward and reverse pedal motion that creates hardly any noise.
+Sole’s E95 Elliptical is a highly rated elliptical designed for home use.
+Its solid design rivals commercial equipment found in fitness centers.
+One of our favorite features is its quiet drive system, which creates hardly any noise during the smooth forward and reverse pedal motion.
 The E95 has a heavy 27-lb flywheel, which makes the motion even throughout the pedal stroke.
-There is no heaviness on the back end since the flywheel gently propels you.

-The 20” stride length is sufficient for most users.
 The oversized foot pedals are cushioned for comfort.
-Sometimes, ellipticals can cause a bit of numbness in the toes since your foot stays in one position with no toe-off, as you do when running.
-The cushioned pedals on the E95 are supportive underfoot, with no discomfort or numbness after a long workout.
-Each pedal can also be adjusted to change the angle to avoid foot numbness.
-This is why we’ve named the E95 the best elliptical for bad knees.
+Sometimes, ellipticals can cause numbness in the toes since your foot stays in one position, but the E95’s pedals are supportive, creating no discomfort or numbness after a long workout.
+Each pedal can also be adjusted to change the angle to avoid foot numbness and adjust to alleviate knee pain.

-This elliptical weighs 242 pounds but will support a whopping 400 pounds!
+This elliptical weighs 242 pounds but can support 400 pounds!
 Its power-adjustable incline with 20 levels of incline and 20 levels of resistance combine to give you one heck of a challenging workout!
 The Sole E95 has also been updated to include a 13.3” touchscreen that includes onboard workout programs and streaming from 12 preloaded apps like Netflix and Hulu.

 Click here to read our detailed review of the Sole E95 Elliptical.